Marketing Event Logistics

 - Air Freight Security measure : Seal ALL slits.
-Any opening is classified as ” in danger of being manipulated”
+Any opening is classified as ” risk of manipulation”

 - Foils : use transparent foils for wrapping the outside.
 Talk to your freight forwarder.
 Certain countries demand black foils

 - On pallet please : Your freight forwarder cannot move freight by hand.
 Use pallets so that pallet-jacks can be used for transport

 - Dangerous goods : CAUTION: Lithium batteries! talk to your freight forwader.
-The batteries may not be permitted on passenger aircraft.
+Certain batteries may not be permitted on passenger aircraft.
 Please note that airlines differentiate between “lithium batteries contained in equipment” and “lithium batteries” shipped separately

 - No Overhang: freight should fit within the inner area of the pallet!
 Space management.

 Customs might order an inspection.
 The officers do not have much time as they need to inspect other cargo as well.
 You may not have much time either!
 Event logistics must go fast.
 Hence, it is important to note the following points

 - Have a list of all your equipment